 Personal data processed and data-gathering methods

-Digitalist Group may process the following personal data held on its marketing register:
+Digitalist Group may process the following personal data held on its customer and marketing register:

 Processing, handover and transfer of data outside the European Economic Area